On Small Types in Univalent Foundations: Largeness of Complete Posets

 Note that \(x \sbelow y\) does not imply \(x \ll y\) in general, because with excluded middle, \(x \sbelow y\) is simply the conjunction of \(x \below y\) and \(x \neq y\), which does not imply \(x \ll y\) in general.
 Also, the conjunction of \(x \ll y\) and \(x \neq y\) does not imply \(x \sbelow y\), as far as we know.

-We end this section by summarizing why we consider strictly below to be an suitable notion in our constructive framework.
+We end this section by summarizing why we consider the strictly-below relation to be suitable in our constructive framework.
 First of all, \(x \sbelow y\) coincides with \((x \below y) \times (x \neq y)\) in the presence of excluded middle, so it is compatible with classical logic.
-Secondly, we've seen in~\cref{examples-strictly-below} that strictly below works well in the poset of truth values and in powersets, yielding familiar constructive strengthenings.
-Thirdly, being strictly below generalizes Johnstone's notion of being positive from a unary to a binary relation.
+Secondly, we've seen in~\cref{examples-strictly-below} that the strictly-below relation works well in the poset of truth values and in powersets, yielding familiar constructive strengthenings.
+Thirdly, the strictly-below relation generalizes Johnstone's notion of positivity from a unary to a binary relation.
 And finally, as we will see shortly, the derived notion of positive poset is exactly what we need to derive \(\Omegaresizingalt{\V}\) rather than the weaker \(\Omeganotnotresizingalt{\V}\) in \cref{positive-impredicativity}.